JonLittleIT/Spotify-playlist-creator/README.md

 Now if we want a Pop playlist, we would use values above 0.5 so as to assure that the songs are currently popular.

 ## This steps must be done
-Everything is explained in detail on [Spotipy](https://github.com/plamere/spotipy), this is a simple explanation.
+Everything is explained in detail on [Spotipy](https://github.com/plamere/spotipy) in the [Documentation](https://github.com/plamere/spotipy#documentation) section, this is a simple explanation.

 Playlist id can be found in the Spotify app by clicking on Share->Spotify Uri.

 Run the program and your internet explorer will open requuesting a login which must be done so as to generate the permission token which will be saved locally in your machine as `.cache-username-...` for future api connections.

 You must first must edit `playlist_creator.py` and add your `client_id`, `client_secret` and `redirect_url` which are generated in online on the Spotify Developer page.
-Again, all this is explained on the [Spotipy](https://github.com/plamere/spotipy) page.
+Again, all this is explained on the [Spotipy Documentation](https://github.com/plamere/spotipy#documentation) page.

 ## Run
 `python playlist_creator.py username playlist:pid`